Do you know what happens when you drink alcohol and take Benadryl?

 When you mix substances that shouldn’t be mixed, it can affect your body and brain in confusing and overwhelming ways.
 But you don’t have to face your polydrug abuse alone.
 Our co-occurring disorder treatments are specialized to help individuals battling more than one disorder at once.

 Treating the underlying cause of drug and alcohol abuse is essential to overcoming addiction.
-It is best to find a drug and alcohol treatment center that combines both co-occuring disorders and rehab.
+It is best to find a drug and alcohol treatment center that combines both treatment for co-occuring disorders and rehab.
 This way, you can get the help you need in one place.

 Benadryl and Alcohol Withdrawal Symptoms